ds-04/amanda_deploy/README.md

 ```amanda_inv1```<br>
 ```amanda_inv2```

-## *Test vtape configuration - How do I do a test restore using the local auth, of the */etc* disk list entry example (where the server is a client too)?*
+## *Test vtape configuration - How do I do a test restore using the local auth, of the */etc* disk list entry example (when the master server is a client too)?*

 - As the root user (on the server): ```amrecover DailySet1 -o auth=local -s localhost```
 - then, sethost, check dles, set a dle... from there you should manage to restore (can use *help* command or see https://wiki.zmanda.com/index.php/How_To:Recover_Data)